Common Causes of Behavioral Issues in Chickens

 - Blinders are a device used to obscure a chicken’s view so they cannot accurately peck another chicken.
 However, these are not commonly used in backyard flocks.

 - Excessive light exposure can also be a cause of pecking.
 Lights should be on for less than sixteen hours per day for adult birds.
 Also, if you are using a heat lamp in the brooder, a red bulb should be used.
-Overheating can also be a cause of behavioral issues in chicks because it is a source of stress, so make sure that the chicks are not too hot.
+Overheating can also be a cause of behavioural issues in chicks because it is a source of stress, so make sure that the chicks are not too hot.

 - Chickens must have adequate space to prevent bullying.
 Overcrowding is a surefire way to start pecking issues.
 If your coop is not as big as you’d like, at least allow the chickens to free range each day to diffuse the tension.
 Also make sure that there are enough feeders and waterers to go around because a lack of food can cause cause stress that can lead to pecking.